Levels of Evidence for Adult and Pediatric Cancer Treatment Studies (PDQ®)–Health Professional Version

 Although this may be the most biologically important outcome in a disease-specific intervention, it is a more subjective end point than total mortality and more subject to investigator bias in its determination.
 This end point may also miss important effects of therapy that may actually shorten overall survival.

 This is an extremely important end point to patients.
 Careful documentation of this end point within a strong study design is therefore sufficient for most physicians to incorporate a treatment into their practices.

 - Tumor response rate.

-Because studies or clinical experiences are ranked both by strength of design and importance of endpoint, a given study would have a two-tiered ranking (e.g., 1iiA for a nonblinded randomized study showing a favorable outcome in overall survival and 3iiiDiv for a phase II trial of selected patients with response rate as the outcome).
-In addition, all recommendations must take into account other issues that cannot be so easily quantified, such as toxicity, width of confidence intervals of observations, trial size, quality assurance in the trial, and cost.
-Nevertheless, the PDQ ranking system provides an ordinal categorization of strength of evidence as a starting point for discussions of study results.
+Beyond the level of evidence, all recommendations must take into account other issues that cannot be so easily quantified, such as toxicity, width of confidence intervals of observations, trial size, quality assurance in the trial, and cost.
+Nevertheless, the PDQ ranking system provides a categorization of strength of evidence as a starting point to evaluate study results.